 When I sat down to revise my artist's statement, I read the above manifesto again.
-It reminded me why I had to transition from a formal career to painting full time.
-Painting is my expression of so much.
-What I could not say in my earlier career can now be communicated in my paintings.
+It reminded me why I an grateful to express myself through painting.

 I can easily call my style of painting impressionist-inspired.
 A painterly style of loose brushwork and generous paint application.
 Outdoors instead of in the studio - and so on.

 To improve my art makes me better able to express myself on the canvas.
-The only way for me is to follow what gives me joy - that is art.
+Without feeling and communication of that emotion there cannot be real art.
+The only way for me is to follow what gives me joy - that is painting.
 One day at a time.

 My studio gallery is in East London although I sell my works all over South Africa and overseas.
 Feel free to contact me about art.
 Please also join me on my Blog page for regular articles about art.

 Thank you for the visit.